Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 \subsubsection{Invariant quadratic form}

 The aim of this section is to compute the signature $(n_+(p), n_-(p))$ of the $O_\uparrow(n, 1)$-invariant quadratic form $q$ on $\cH_p$.
-General methods exists to compute this signature but this representation is simple enough so that a shorter derivation exists.
+There are general methods to compute this signature, but this representation is simple enough so that a shorter derivation can be found.
 See Subsection \ref{secWeylForm} for a more robust method.

 Note that the signature of the invariant quadratic form is not unique, but only up defined up to swapping of $n_+(p)$ and $n_-(p)$ since a given invariant quadratic form can be multiplied by any non-zero number.